Why Does My Air Conditioner Sound Like Running Water?

 1. The AC Makes a Dripping Noise

-This is a common air conditioner sound you may hear on hot, humid days and is no reason for alarm.
-Simple condensation buildup is likely the culprit.
-As your air conditioner operates, moisture from the indoor air accumulates on the evaporator coil and drips into the drain pan beneath.
-This pan is meant to catch and direct the condensed water clear of your home via a drain line.
-However, if the drain becomes plugged or broken, water can accumulate in the pan, resulting in a dripping or splashing noise as freshly collected condensate drips into the pool below.
-If the dripping noise becomes a nuisance, find the drain pan under the indoor portion of your air conditioner and clear it.
+This is a common air conditioner sound you might hear on hot, humid days and is no reason for alarm.
+Simple condensation buildup is most likely the culprit.
+As your air conditioner performs, moisture from the interior air collects on the evaporator coil and drips into the drain pan beneath.
+This pan was created to collect and move the condensed water a safe distance away from your home via a drain line.

 2. The AC Sounds Like Water Is Running

-This can happen for a few reasons, including:
+This can develop for a few reasons, including:

 3. The AC Makes a Gurgling or Bubbling Sound